IoT Lock: Raspberry Pi 5 with Flutter App Tutorial

 Raspberry Pi Circuit Setup:

-• Connect the solenoid lock’s positive wire to the power supply’s positive terminal.
+1. Connect the solenoid’s positive wire to the positive terminal of the external power supply.

-• Connect the solenoid lock’s negative wire to the collector of the NPN transistor.
+2. Connect the solenoid’s negative wire to the collector of the NPN transistor.

-• Connect the emitter of the NPN transistor to the ground of the power supply.
+1. Connect the emitter of the transistor to the ground of the external power supply.

-• Connect the base of the NPN transistor to a GPIO pin on the Raspberry Pi (e.g., GPIO 23) through a 1kΩ resistor.
+2. Connect the base of the transistor to a GPIO pin (e.g., GPIO 23) on the Raspberry Pi via a 1kΩ resistor.

-• Add a pull-down resistor between the GPIO pin and ground to prevent unintended triggering of the transistor due to floating states.
+• Add a 10kΩ resistor between the GPIO pin and ground to prevent accidental triggering.

 Raspberry Pi Code: